malikshubham827/get-me-through/README.md

 The model learn encodings and want a folder named `data` to store the learnt encodings there. **You have to make this folder on your own.**
 Just do `mkdir data` and that's it.

+One another thing: You would have a folder named `bin` in the root of this project(if not create one using `mkdir bin`).
+Go into `bin` folder and paste this file: [www](https://gist.github.com/malikshubham827/439cec7df328b12b1a40dcab550aef20).
+This file should have no extension.
+It is important as `npm start` invokes this file to set-up the web-server.

 ### MongoDB Database Support
 The project also supports **MongoDB** support builtin.
 If you have many entry gates/systems you may synchronise them with a cloud database